-There are some people out there that like to give nasty comments, and the comment filter is the countermeasure for that.
+Some people like to give nasty comments; the comment filter is the countermeasure.

 Users can predefine particular words that need to be filtered out in the comments section.
-The list can be modified anytime afterwards.
+The list can be modified anytime afterward.

 If and when users find unacceptable content or behavior, it can be reported in real-time to TikTok.

 6) Risk Warning Tag:

 Videos that may be inappropriate or contain “risks” for certain users are tagged.

 As parents, you can link and unlink TikTok accounts, so you can configure several privacy and safety settings for your teen’s account.